 STREETS DEPARTMENT URGES WINTER WEATHER CAUTION

-Citizens are also reminded to remove snow and ice from sidewalks to allow safe traveling for pedestrians so they do not have to walk in the street.
-A cleared sidewalk provides a safe path for pedestrians and prevents them from having to walk in the street.
-A path of at least 36” wide on sidewalks is required within 6 hours of the end of a storm.
+Although little snow accumulation is expected citizens are urged to use caution.
+“Be mindful of black ice on the roadways which can be deceiving to the eye and appear as just moisture,” said Streets Commissioner Clarena Tolson.
+“Even after the snow fall ends the roads could still have black ice on them.”
+Citizens are also reminded to remove snow and ice from sidewalks to allow safe traveling for pedestrians.
+Snow and ice can bond quickly to untreated pavements when the temperatures are at low levels.
+A clear sidewalk path of at least 36” wide is required within 6 hours of the end of a storm.
 For owners of properties located on the corner, the path must include curb cuts and not simply a path around the corner of the property.

 Citizens are urged to employ the following tips for successful snow and ice management: